SuperManito/LinuxMirrors/docs/mirrors/index.en.md

     | AF · Liquid Telecom · Kenya :flag-KE: | [mirror.liquidtelecom.com](https://mirror.liquidtelecom.com "https://mirror.liquidtelecom.com") |
     | AF · Dimension Data · South Africa :flag-ZA: | [mirror.dimensiondata.com](https://mirror.dimensiondata.com "https://mirror.dimensiondata.com") |

+???+ note "Help improve more overseas and foreign software sources"

+    The software repositories in this list are referenced from [`Ubuntu Mirrors`](https://launchpad.net/ubuntu/+cdmirrors "https://launchpad.net/ubuntu/+cdmirrors"), [`Debian Mirrors`](https://www.debian.org/CD/http-ftp/#mirrors "https://www.debian.org/CD/http-ftp/#mirrors"), and [`Fedora Mirror Manager`](https://mirrormanager.fedoraproject.org/mirrors "https://mirrormanager.fedoraproject.org/mirrors") and have all been verified for effectiveness, but not actually tested.

+    The author does not have the energy to continuously maintain these overseas mirror sites in the list.
+If you want to add more software sources or correct the existing ones, please modify the [`mirror_list_abroad array variable`](https://github.com/SuperManito/LinuxMirrors/blob/main/ChangeMirrors.sh#L70 "https://github.com/SuperManito/LinuxMirrors/blob/main/ChangeMirrors.sh#L70") in the script and modify it according to the following editing specifications.

+    You can submit [Pull Requests](https://github.com/SuperManito/LinuxMirrors/pulls "https://github.com/SuperManito/LinuxMirrors/pulls") to the GitHub repository after confirming the mirror address is correct.
+You can also fork the repository and customize it yourself.

+    - Overseas and foreign software source (mirror site) editing specifications:

+        Complete format: `Continent · Software Source Name · Country/Region@Software Source Address (Domain)`

+        Please sort according to geographical location, country or region for user selection.
+Units with iconic abbreviation characters should be supplemented in brackets at the end, and the name of the unit should prioritize the domain name.
+The following are naming rules:

+        - Educational institution: Use the Chinese translation of the name.
+If the full name contains the name of the country or region, it should also be included.
+Pay attention to distinguishing subordinate units, such as colleges, student unions, societies, etc. The common second-level domain name format is `ftp.mirrors.xxx.xxx`.
+The name of the top-level institution should be used directly.
+If there is a third-level domain name, consider whether to add the subordinate unit in the name.
+The domain name takes priority.

+        - Non-educational institutions: The brand name used by their parent official website should be prioritized, and it should be the official English name rather than the characters in the logo.
+If there is no official English name and the website is in a language other than Chinese or English, the website domain name should be used as the name.

 ## Tool Websites

 <button class="md-button" title="https://tool.chinaz.com" onclick="window.open('https://tool.chinaz.com')">Domain Lookup</button>